Assignment 2 File System

 When you implement your allocators in the next subphases, you’ll find it useful

-, be able to determine the first address >=
+to, given a memory address u, be able to determine the first address >= or

-that is aligned to a power of two.
-The (unimplemented) align_up
+<= u that is aligned to a power of two.
+The (unimplemented) align_up and

-functions in kernel/src/allocator/util.rs
+align_down functions in kernel/src/allocator/util.rs do exactly this:

 /// Align `addr` downwards to the nearest multiple of `align`.